 Iowa Department of Human Services — The child prostitution of the human service agency contains links to report abuse and fraud, lists of services, and applications for assistance programs.22 North Georgia Avenue #1

 Phone: (641) 424-9977

-Braking Traffik - Organization dedicated to eradicating sex trafficking in the Quad City area of Iowa and Illinois.
-Website contains links to get help, give donations, or participate in advocacy efforts.2800 Eastern Avenue
+Braking Traffik – Organization dedicated to eradicating sex trafficking in the Quad City area of Iowa and Illinois.
+The website contains links to get help, give donations, or participate in advocacy efforts.2800 Eastern Avenue

 Davenport, Iowa 52803

-Polaris Project - Iowa page of global organization dedicated to eradicating human trafficking.
-Website contains links to publications, state laws, and local organizations.Hotline: (888) 373-7888
+Polaris Project – Iowa page of a global organization dedicated to eradicating human trafficking.
+The website contains links to publications, state laws, and local organizations.Hotline: (888) 373-7888

 Find a Solicitation Lawyer in Des Moines, Iowa

 Every case is different, and so is every client.
 McCarthy & Hamrock, P.C. takes the time to investigate all of the circumstances surrounding an arrest, and we use that information to develop the strongest, most formidable defense for any person we represent.